What Is A MIAM?

 The Mediator will decide whether or not Mediation is right for your particular situation and will sign a certificate (Form FM1).
 If the case is suitable for Mediation and you both wish to participate, the Mediator from Ringrose Family Mediation Service can deal with the Mediation for you.

-Ultimately, if agreement is reached the Mediator will write to your Solicitors to set out the details.
+Ultimately, if an agreement is reached the Mediator will write to your Solicitors to set out the details.

 If the Mediation does not result in an agreement and one party wishes to issue an application with the Court, the Mediator will provide a signed Form FM1 to your Solicitor so that the proceedings can be issued.